 4. Voters may simply not care about the network - without making the necessary efforts to determine which of the delegates is the best option for network security, which in turn translates into the security of its own crypts of the voter.

-I would also like to add that voting becomes profitable only when at least 1000 LSK is in possession.
-We can then count on (minus the payment for voting) 7-8 LSK per month, or about PLN 60 of passive monthly income.
-Taking into account the annual inflation at the current level of around 11%, our bonus measures are not enough.
-The economic initiative for voting is therefore small.
+I would also like to add that voting becomes profitable only when you have at least 1000 LSK.
+We can then count on (minus the voting fee) 7-8 LSK per month, which is about PLN 60 of passive monthly income.
+With annual inflation at the current level of around 11%, very little is left of our bonus funds.
+The economic initiative to vote is therefore small.

 Hacks and bugs of the LISK network

 Blocklist LISK has never been hacked and the money has not been stolen.
 There have, however, been cases of serious errors.
 The biggest of them was the arrest and total paralysis of LISK blockchain on 12h.
-The subject on the Reddit platform, in which Max Cannek proclaimed it, was removed, however, the archive from this event has been preserved, in the post published on forum.bitcoin.pl (see footnote No. 30).
+The topic on the Reddit platform in which CEO Max Kordek announced this has been removed, however, the archive from this event has been preserved, in the post published on forum.bitcoin.pl (see footnote No. 30).

 Figure 26: Statement by Max Kordek on Reddit

 The problem was that the LISK blockchain could not process negative numbers and when they were introduced, the network crashed.
 The situation took place in the 2017 year.